 After a steep descent the highway straightens revealing a number of cabins and trailers.
 Trump signs abound, (not unusual) along with flags emblazoned with Don’t Tread On Me or, the black, blue and, white version of the Stars and Stripes.
 In particular, this one double wide sits near the road, and passing that place always catches my eye.
 Cemented between the shoulder and gravel driveway stands a mailbox bearing the Confederate flag.

 The irony of that particular symbol of defiance is, well, the actual Confederate mail system had completely broken down by the end of the Civil War.
 Any Rebel delivery between battle front and home was spotty, at best.
 In contrast, the Northern mail system saw remarkable advances.
 In light of the vast numbers of Union dead, the public listing of the deceased grew impossible.
-Affected families were allowed to endure the devastating news in private.
+Affected families were allowed to endure the devastating news in private from their mailboxes.

 That decorated mailbox along the highway strikes me as a metaphor for extreme politics.
 The US postal system or, any other federally funded service simply wouldn’t exist.

 For example, the bridge those residents must cross to get to Boise is connected by a span built by agencies of FDR’s New Deal.
 The forest fires that seasonally threaten that little enclave, are fought through funds from the Department of the Interior.

 More national programs underscore the absurdity of that little loaf of painted aluminum.
 Flood control, WIC nutrition,Title 1 education funds, Medicare and Medicaid, all making life better for that little rural residence.

 The South lost the Civil War because the people and their leaders lacked both organization and vision.
 All these “dissatisfied countrymen” to use Lincoln’s words understood only grievance and fury.
 No sense of unity, even under the threat of defeat could, for example, force Georgia to send troops to General Lee in Virginia.